 2009 brought not only the 200th anniversary of Lincoln’s birth, but also the 100th anniversary of the Lincoln Penny as well.
 While the obverse didn’t change, the reverse depicted four different images of Lincoln’s life.
 These coins were issued about 3 months apart from each other.

-Lincoln Shield Reverse 2010-???
+Lincoln Shield Reverse 2010 and on

 In 2010 a new reverse was released to show Lincoln’s preservation of the United States as a single and united country.
 It features a union shield and scroll.